brjens/stunning-bassoon/README.md

 just a simple resume webpage to develop and showcase my skills

+- nav-links to github, Linkedin

 ## Next Feature

-- Multiple pages, a resume, a link to my github, about and contact information
+- Multiple pages, about and contact information, link to resume download

 ## Languages Used